c0dexter/chronews/README.md

 ### Todos

- - Fix all bugs from Kanban Board
+ - Fix all bugs from Kanban Board,
- - Add more features (increase amount of receiving news)
+ - Add more features (increase amount of receiving news),
+ - Make refactor: remove boilerpalate code, make sure that encapsulation is fine,
+ - Move classes to the proper packages,
+ - Add RXJava.

 ### Known issues
 - API's issues with sending a broken text of article long description.
 Missing letters with polish diacritical signs.